 All employees are expected to take every effort to ensure the security of the school.
 Any unauthorized visitors must be immediately reported to the front office.
-Any suspicious or potentially violent person must be reported to the Administrator immediately.
+Any suspicious or potentially violent person must be reported to the principal or executive director immediately.
+All doors and exits must be secured at all times.
+All employees are obligated to report criminal activity to the principal or executive director immediately (167.117, RSMo).

 Employees must keep their keys, security passes, identification badges, and technology passwords secured at all times.
 Lost or compromised keys, security passes, identification badges, and technology passwords must be reported to an administrator immediately.

-All personal belongings and valuables should be kept locked and secured at all times.
 AFIA will not be responsible for personal belongings and valuables that are lost, stolen, damaged or destroyed while on school property.